TehMuffinMoo/ibPS/docs/BloxOne/Generic Wrapper/index.md

 ```

 ## NEW
-This is a generic wrapper function which allows you to create custom calls to add new objects via the BloxOne APIs.
+This is a generic wrapper function which allows you to create custom calls to add new objects via the Infoblox Portal APIs.
 It supports pipeline input for the -Data parameter

 ```powershell